Lýsing:

 - An extended example of the net present value method

-- Discounted cash flows – the internal rate of return method
+- Capital investment appraisal – the internal rate of return method

 - The internal rate of return method illustrated